Skip to content

 • Well-designed mobile app

-Homebase cons
+Homebase cons:

 • Limited reporting customizability

-Most employee scheduling apps put most (or all) of their features behind a paywall, so it's reasonable to expect to pay for something better than a spreadsheet or a notice board.
-But if you want to dip your toe into the world of digital employee scheduling without committing to a paid plan, Homebase is your best bet.
 Not only is Homebase a quality paid scheduling tool in its own right, but it offers the most robust free plan I found.
-Most free plans cap out at just a few employees or make you choose between scheduling and time tracking, but Homebase's free tier allows up to 20 employees in one location, basic scheduling and time tracking functionality, POS integration, and employee management features.
+Most free plans cap out at just a few employees or make you choose between scheduling and time tracking, but Homebase's free tier allows up to 10 employees in one location, basic scheduling and time tracking functionality, POS integration, and employee management features—plus the option to pay to add payroll.

 Homebase's intuitive, drag-and-drop interface is also a great option if you need an app that's easy to learn.
 Easily drag and drop shifts, copy to other days, and duplicate schedules with a click.
 Homebase also allows you to group employees into departments and view the schedule according to role, which is especially helpful for businesses like restaurants that need to see whether they have enough back-of-house staff versus front-of-house staff on the schedule.